quicwg/wg-materials/ietf102/minutes.md

 Tommy: can an endpoint carry a decaying number of resets it's been handling... "in the past 10s I've sent a ridiculous number of resets, stop"

-Jonnathon Lennox: does it have to be that the packet is smaller than a stateless reset? or exactly the size?
+Jonathan Lennox: does it have to be that the packet is smaller than a stateless reset? or exactly the size?

-EKR: these are optimimzations
+EKR: these are optimizations

 you have to keep some state or you can't keep track of crap that's coming in

-simple solution seems ok, only getting small packets... any reall app will send big packets
+simple solution seems ok, only getting small packets... any real app will send big packets

 concur with Nick's point that randomization (?)